-We have proposed an interdisciplinary framework to analyse a gender-based violence risk assessment tool from a legal and technical perspective.
-The experience of the judge who works in the Basque judicial system has contributed to better understanding the human-algorithm interaction.
-We propose an additional perspective that could potentially avoid unintended consequences on the use of these tools and overcome risks, harms and limitations that have been identified through this paper.
-First, users (police agents, judges, prosecutors, social workers and healthcare professionals) of risk assessments tools should receive specific training on algorithms, so that they are able to identify algorithmic risks and harms, rather than relying too heavily on these tools~\cite{green2019disparate}.
-Second, reject the assumption that technology will automatically solve problems in all scenarios (techno-solutionism) and instead seek to avoid the efficiency paradox in the context of gender-based violence.
+We have proposed an algorithmic accountability framework to analyse the EPV from a statistical and legal perspective.
+The experience of the judge who works in the Basque judicial system has contributed to better understanding the human-algorithm interaction.\footnote{Though discussions with the judge exposed to this tool, it is possible to point to some risks and concerns.
+To improve the roll out and assess the suitability of an algorithm such as EPV for judicial use, extensive discussions with judicial users and others would be more appropriate.} We propose an additional perspective that could potentially avoid negative consequences on the use of these tools and overcome risks, harms and limitations that have been identified through this paper.
+First, users (police agents, judges, prosecutors, social workers and healthcare professionals) of risk assessments tools should receive specific training on algorithms, so that they are able to identify algorithmic risks and harms, rather than relying too heavily on these tools~\citep{green2019disparate}.
+Second, we should reject any assumption that technology will automatically solve social and complex problems like.
 Risk assessment tools are implemented sometimes to address the lack of human resources.
-Yet algorithms and risk assessment tools cannot think like people, as ~\citeauthor{dreyfus1989computers} contended: `human beings have an intuitive intelligence that ``reasoning'' machines simply cannot match'.
-Ultimately, is essential that judicial users understand their important overseeing role, that an algorithm cannot replace them and that its automatic assessment can be wrong.
-Failure to recognise this could lead to very serious consequences in cases of gender-based violence (as we have seen throughout this paper, with false negatives) if they simply go by what the tool suggests.
-In considering further steps, we also recommend reviewing the work of ~\citeauthor{d2020data, costanza2020design, pena2019decolonising}.
-Bringing together many perspectives on risk assessment tools in the context of gender-based violence will lead us to build better algorithms, promoting technologies and practices that `are more coherent given the present and the future we want to see' \cite{pena2019decolonising}.
+Yet algorithms and risk assessment tools cannot think like people, as~\citet{dreyfus1989computers} contended: `human beings have an intuitive intelligence that ``reasoning'' machines simply cannot match'.
+Third, the Basque government should review this algorithm from a critical perspective to mitigate further harms~\citep{cobbe2021reviewable, verdegem2021ai}.
+There are ongoing academic debates within regarding algorithmic reparation to those negatively affected by such tools~\citep{rakova2023terms}.
+Finally, it is essential that judicial users understand their important overseeing role, that an algorithm---such as the EPV---cannot replace them and that its automatic assessment can be wrong.
+Failure to recognise this could lead to very serious consequences in cases of intimate partner violence---such as María's case---if they simply go by what the tool suggests.